00JCIV00/cova/README.md

   - All argument tokens are parsed to Argument Types: Commands, Options, or Values.
     - Options = _Flags_ and Values = _Positional Arguments_
   - These Argument Types can be *created from* or *converted to* your Structs, Unions, and Functions along with their corresponding Fields and Parameters.
+  - Default Arguments such as `usage` and `help` can be automatically added to all Commands easily.
   - This design allows for **infinitely nestable** Commands, Options, and Values in a way that's simple to parse, analyze, and use in your projects.
 - **Multiplatform.** Tested across common architectures of Linux, Mac, and Windows.
 - **Granular, Robust Customization:**
-  - [POSIX Compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) by default, with plenty of ways to configure to whatever standard you'd like.
+  - [POSIX Compliant](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html) by default, with plenty of ways to configure to **whatever standard you'd like**.
-    - Ex: `command --option option_string "standalone value" subcmd -i 42 --bool`
+    - Posix: `command --option option_string "standalone value" subcmd -i 42 --bool`
+    - Windows: `Your-Command -StringOption "value" -FileOption .\user\file\path`
   - Cova offers deep customization through the Argument Types and several Config Structs.
 These customizations all provide simple and predictable defaults, allowing you to only configure what you need.
 - [***And much more!***](https://github.com/00JCIV00/cova/wiki/Feature-List)